agiledev-students-spring2025/1-proposal-foobar/README.md

-# Project Proposal

-# TITLE: Music Sharing App
+# Project Proposal: Music Sharing App

 # What and Why?